Postrediori/NeuralField/README.md

 Neural field model describes evolution of activity rate in neurons.
 The dynamics of neural activity on 2D plane is implemented using the Amari Model.
-Model of excitatory and inhibitory neurons with connectivities use scalar equation lattice for the activity function `u(x, t)`.
+Model of excitatory and inhibitory neurons with connectivities use scalar equation for the activity function `u(x, t)`.

+Marching square algorithm is used to create vectorized ontline of the activite neural area.

 ![Neural Field Simulation screenshot](images/neuralField.png)